shivannis/xandr-docs-public/xandr-docs/articles/monetize/control-your-deals-with-sellers.md

 - **Require Review**: new seller deals will be set to **Pending** status by default when received until the deals are reviewed by the buyer and accepted or declined (see [Accepting or Declining Deals]()).

   > [!NOTE]
-    >
   > - **Default Active** is the default setting if no deal review preference is set.
   >   - Changing the review preference only affects new deals.
 It does not change the status of existing deals.
+  >

-To set the deal review preference for new seller deals, do the following:
+  >  To set the deal review preference for new seller deals, do the following:

 1. Select **Partners \> Deals**.
-1. On the top right of the **Deals** screen, click the edit icon on **New Deals   Do Not Require Approval** (or New Deals Require Approval if it’s been changed previously) to open Review Preferences.
+1. On the top right of the **Deals** screen, click the edit icon on **New Deals Do Not Require Approval** (or New Deals Require Approval if it’s been changed previously) to open **Review Preferences**.
 1. On the **Review Preferences** page, select either:
     - **Default Active** – to accept all new deals and set their status to **Active**
     - **Require Review** – to require review of all new deals before accepting or declining them